ripplejs/waves/README.md

 A view library built on top of Ripple.
 Waves is to Ripple as Myth is to Rework.
 Makes it easier to get started with Ripple if you're not using a package manager.

-If you're using Component or Browserify, you're better of using [ripple](https://github.com/ripplejs/ripple) directly.
+If you're using Component or Browserify, you're better off using [ripple](https://github.com/ripplejs/ripple) directly.

 It's just ripple but with a few plugins (listed below) included for you, to get you started: